2023 U-17 Africa Cup of Nations qualification: Schedule

 The qualifying competition was split into regional competitions, with the teams entering the qualifying tournament of their zone.
 The schedule of each qualifying zone was as follows.

 North Zone

-The 2022 UNAF U-17 Tournament, which also served as the qualifiers for the Africa U-17 Cup of Nations, took place between 8 to 14 November 2022 in Algiers, Algeria.
+The 2022 UNAF U-17 Tournament, which also served as the qualifiers for the Africa U-17 Cup of Nations, took place between 8 and 14 November 2022 in Algiers, Algeria.
 The four teams were placed in one group, with the winners qualifying for the final tournament.
 Algeria didn't participate in the tournament, as were automatically qualified for the final tournament as hosts.

 All times are local, DPRA (UTC+1).